V1niciusK/PythonStaticSiteGenerator/README.md

 > Simple Python 3.10 Webserver for static pages written in Markdown.

 ### Disclaimer
-***This is not production ready software, don't use it in the real world*** This is project as a whole was made as an exercise for the [boot.dev](https://www.boot.dev) course entitled "Build a Static Site Generator".
+***This is not production ready software, use at your own peril*** This project was made as an exercise/required project for the [boot.dev](https://www.boot.dev) course entitled "Build a Static Site Generator".
+This is not production ready/production optimized code.
+I do not recommend using it at all.

 ### Architecture